reevoo/dbenvy/README.md

 ## Usage

-Add the following to your database.yml file and set the DATABASE_URL environment variable
+Add the following to your database.yml file and set the DATABASE_URL environment variable.

 ```
-<% DBEnvy.yaml %>
+<%= DBEnvy.yaml %>
 ```

+## Note

+You do not need this in a Rails 4.1 app as loading database info from DATABASE_URL is supported out of the box

 ## Contributing